Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Introduction

-In this paper we explain under which assumptions the (conditional) ICE distribution becomes identifiable and thus when latent variable models could suffice to estimate the ICE distribution.
-We will present a semi-parametric linear mixed model (LMM) to estimate the ICE distribution and discuss the complications in estimation that result from heterogeneity in the effect of confounders on the outcome.
-Firstly, we will illustrate how and under which assumptions the variance and distribution of the ICE can be identified from a RCT and from observational data respectively in Section \ref{sec2H}.
-The semi-parametric causal mixed models as well as possible ways of fitting these models are presented in Section \ref{sec5}.
-To illustrate how the methods presented in this paper could be used in practice, a case study using the Framingham Heart Study is presented in Section \ref{sec6} including detailed discussion on the modelling considerations.
-Finally, we reflect on the importance, limitations and future of the presented work in Section \ref{sec7}.
+Firstly, we will introduce our notation and framework to formalize individual effect heterogeneity in Section \ref{CH3sec2}.
+In Section \ref{CH3sec2H}, we will review the literature related to ICE and illustrate how and under which assumptions the ICE distribution can be identified from an RCT and observational data, respectively.
+Subsequently, the semi-parametric causal mixed models and possible methods to fit these models are presented in Section \ref{CH3sec5}.
+In Section \ref{CH3sec6}, the Framingham Heart Study is considered to illustrate how the reasoning presented in this work could be used in practice.
+The modeling considerations are discussed in detail.
+Finally, we reflect on the work's importance, limitations, and future research in Section \ref{CH3sec7}.